State Armed Police Forces: Uttar Pradesh Provincial Armed Constabulary

-In Uttar Pradesh, the Provincial Armed Constabulary or Pradeshik Armed Constabulary is an armed reserve maintained at key locations across state and active only on orders from the deputy inspector general and higher-level authorities.
+In Uttar Pradesh, the Provincial Armed Constabulary or Pradeshik Armed Constabulary is an armed reserve force maintained at key locations across the state and active only on orders from the deputy inspector general and higher-level authorities.
 UPPAC consists of several battalions located in different cities across the state as a wing of Uttar Pradesh Police.
-Each battalion has seven to eight companies consisting of 150 to 200 Jawans.
+Each battalion has seven to eight companies consisting of 150 to 200 Jawans headed by Commandant.

 It is usually assigned to VIP protection duties or to maintain order and assist during fairs, festivals, athletic events, elections, and natural disasters.
-They are also deployed to quell outbreaks of student or labour unrest, organised crime, and communal riots; to maintain key guard posts; and to participate in anti-terrorist operations.
-The Provincial Armed Constabulary usually carries only lathis.
+They are also deployed to quell outbreaks of student or labor unrest, organized crime, and communal riots; to maintain key guard posts; and to participate in anti-terrorist operations.
+The Provincial Armed Constabulary usually carries only lathis and Light Machine Gun.

 The UPPAC is headed by the Director General Provincial Armed Constabulary.
-UPPAC established in 1952 before that it was known as United Provinces Military Force or Uttar Pradesh Military Force. in the Year 1952 UPPAC came into existence with its current name.
-UPPAC has pretty good fire power in terms of weapon or strength.
-In UP there is Three zone of the UPPAC.
-Western Zone, Central Zone and Eastern Zone.
+UPPAC was established in 1952 before that it was known as the United Provinces Military Force or Uttar Pradesh Military Force.
+In the Year 1952 UPPAC came into existence with its current name.
+UPPAC has pretty good firepower in terms of weapons or strength.
+In UP there are Three zones of the UPPAC.
+Western Zone, Central Zone, and Eastern Zone.
 Each Zone Headed by ADG/IG.

-there is almost 30-35 Battalion in UP. in different locations.
+there are almost 30-35 Battalion in UP. in different locations.